dwafotapa/Carsales/README.md

 ## Installation

+### .NET Core

+Go to https://www.microsoft.com/net/core, select your OS and follow the installation guide.
+At the time of writing, the latest version is .NET Core 1.1.

 ### Nuget packages

 If you can, restore the Nuget package dependencies/dlls of all projects with your IDE, then build the solution.
 Otherwise, at the root of the solution, run: